 Making a great first impression involves several elements of your website working together.
 Such as

 - Your brand voice & tone being in alignment

 - The flow & overall experience of your website

 - Plus, more

 Take an objective view at your site to test if things flow well.
-If not, it may be time for an eCommerce redesign/rebrand or a custom conversion plan.
+If not, it may be time for an eCommerce redesign/rebrand so that you can maximize your online presence.

 That will help you create a customer-focused website experience for your business.

 Along the lines of making a great first impression.